 "To punish their fans, that's not right.
 If they found them guilty, give them a fine, but don't punish the fans."

 Other managers who have used 'spies'

-Long-time Bielsa admirer Pep Guardiola said that the practice is commonplace across the spectrum of world football, revealing that he experienced it during his tenure at Bayern Munich.
+Long-time Bielsa admirer Pep Guardiola said that the practice of spying on rivals is commonplace across the spectrum of world football, revealing that he experienced it during his tenure at Bayern Munich.